 An Operating Agreement is an internal document that protects the legal stature of your LLC.
 It irons out the functional and financial aspects of your LLC and how they’re governed.
 Writing an Operating Agreement will ensure that your LLC is secure, even if one of the owners of the business leaves for example.

 By opening a business bank account for your Kentucky LLC you’ll benefit from all the perks banks offer to their business clients.
-Options like Capital One and Chase are two of the bigger banks that offer tons of perks to startups.
+Options like Chase and other national banks offer tons of perks to startups.

 Can you use your current bank?
 Sure, just open up a unique, branded, business account that’s totally separate and you should be fine.
 No mixing business and personal accounts!
 Then connect your account to a reliable accounting software to begin managing financials in a responsible way.

 Action Step: Do the research (local and national) on which business bank account suites you best.
 Once you feel good about the features offered, open up that account!

 In regard to license, permit, and tax obligations, make sure to get this groundwork laid very early on to avoid any mishaps, fines, etc. Be sure to do your research and understand what is required for your business specifically since this step varies depending on the state and industry you’re doing business in.

 If you need help with this step, a Business License & Tax Service is what we recommend.
 They determine everything required on Federal, State, County and Municipal levels, get the forms, and provide step-by-step filing instructions.
 All in one swoop, your research and registration documents will be sent directly to you.

 If you’d like help forming an LLC, here are two great options:

 IncFile ($49 + state fees) is ideal if you’re on a budget but refuse to sacrifice quality.
 However if you’d like to have access to an attorney past LLC formation, Rocket Lawyer ($99 + state fees) is the best option.Visit IncFile Or Visit Rocket Lawyer